lyteword/kjv/acts/chapter-20.md

 # Chapter 20

-<sup>1</sup> And after the uproar was ceased, Paul called unto him the disciples, and embraced them, and departed for to go into Macedonia.
+<sup>1</sup> And after the uproar was ceased, Paul called unto *him* the disciples, and embraced *them*, and departed for to go into Macedonia.

 <sup>2</sup> And when he had gone over those parts, and had given them much exhortation, he came into Greece,

-<sup>3</sup> And there abode three months.
+<sup>3</sup> And *there* abode three months.
 And when the Jews laid wait for him, as he was about to sail into Syria, he purposed to return through Macedonia.

 <sup>4</sup> And there accompanied him into Asia Sopater of Berea; and of the Thessalonians, Aristarchus and Secundus; and Gaius of Derbe, and Timotheus; and of Asia, Tychicus and Trophimus.